メインコンテンツまでスキップ

 }

-• Name: specifies the name (key) of the parameter that will be passed in from the game client.
+• Name: Specifies the name (key) of the parameter that will be passed in from the game client.

-• Type: specifies how the custom parameter should be evaluated during matching.
+• Type: Specifies how the custom parameter should be evaluated during matching.

-• All: indicates players must be matched with others who have the same parameters and values.
+• All: Indicates players must be matched with others who have the same parameters and values.

-• Any: indicates players must be matched with others who have the same option parameter name and at least have one matching value.
+• Any: Indicates players must be matched with others who have the same option parameter name and at least have one matching value.

-• Unique: indicates players must be matched with others who have the same option parameter name, but different values.
+• Unique: Indicates players must be matched with others who have the same option parameter name, but different values.

 Add custom parameters to the matchmaking request in the game client